MBODM/SimpleLocalization/README.md

 - If there is no such field, `ErrorMessage` will contain the key himself (*"ErrorText5"*).
 This is ASP.NET Core behaviour.

 ### Change culture:
-- You can change the culture, with the following 3 lines of code:
+- You can change the culture with the following 3 lines of code:
 - `var cultureInfo = new CultureInfo("en-US");`
 - `CultureInfo.DefaultThreadCurrentCulture = cultureInfo;`
 - `CultureInfo.DefaultThreadCurrentUICulture = cultureInfo;`